ssijaz/ssijaz.github.io/_pages/pubs.md

 ---

-"Taking the cloth: How religious appeals increase compliance with COVID-19 prevention measures." (with Claire Adida, Christina Cottiero, Leonardo Falabella, Isabelle Gotti, Gregoire Phillips and Michael Seese), *Conditionally Accepted* at *Journal of Experimental Political Science*
+"Taking the Cloth: How religious appeals increase compliance with COVID-19 prevention measures." (with Claire Adida, Christina Cottiero, Leonardo Falabella, Isabelle Gotti, Gregoire Phillips and Michael Seese), *Conditionally Accepted* at *Journal of Experimental Political Science*

 "Moral Hazard or State Capacity?
 U.S. Military Aid and Political Violence in Pakistan", *Under Review* at *World Development*.